hehouts/discourse-isabelle-theme/README.md

+This fork contains the modified color palette for the Davsi Research Collaborative

+colors are set in `scss/variables.scss`

 # discourse-isabelle-theme

-An Animal Crossing inspired theme for Discourse.
+## An Animal Crossing inspired theme for Discourse.

 Read more here: https://meta.discourse.org/t/isabelle-an-animal-crossing-inspired-theme/145005